Most players do not have a study problem. They have a selection problem.

 - which endgames you fail to convert or hold

 That is much more useful than copying a generic schedule from someone at a different rating, time control, and playing style.
+Generic plans ignore your personal pattern of weaknesses.
+Your games never lie about where the holes actually are.

 Step 1: Review a Recent Sample, Not a Single Game